 Your son or daughter's wedding is an exciting and eventful time—and, as the mother of one half of the happy couple, what you wear to the wedding events (like the bridal shower or rehearsal dinner) can feel like a big deal.
 But the most important piece of attire you'll choose leading up to your child's wedding?
 Your mother of the bride (or mother of the groom) dress.

 If you're like some people, you've had your eye on the perfect dress since your child got engaged (or long before that!).
-But if you're not sure what to wear, all the choices—like what color to wear (Should I go with a pastel color scheme or go with something more bold?
-Should I match their wedding colors or choose something different?), the style of your dress (Do I go with a midi dress, a long dress, or a jumpsuit?
-Do I go with something beaded or sequined or do I keep it more simple?), and following proper wedding etiquette—things can get a little complicated.
+But if you're not sure what to wear, all the choices can feel overwhelming.
+Should you go with a pastel color scheme or go with something bolder?
+Should you match their wedding colors or choose something different?
+Do you go with a midi dress, a long dress, or a jumpsuit?
+Do you go with something beaded or something with sequins, or just keep it simple?

 And on top of that, you might be wondering what the difference between the mother of the bride and the mother of the groom's dress is—and how to choose the right dress for your child's big day.
 Let's break it all down so you have all the information you need to feel confident about your mother's dress as you walk down the aisle, greet guests, and celebrate the happy couple on their wedding day: